What is the Uncanny Valley of AIs and what will happen when we cross it-breakinglatest.news-Breaking Latest News

 “Are we there, are we there, are we there?” but also “how much longer, how much longer, how much longer?”: when we talk about Uncanny Valley and artificial intelligence, we are all a bit like children in a car on a road trip.
 We want to arrive, we don’t know how much is left until the arrival and nobody tells us.

-The Uncanny Valley Theory was described in 1970 by the Japanese Masahiro Mori, engineer and robotics scholar, but it is becoming very topical again now, over fifty years later, when we are in fact about to cross it, this metaphorical valley.
+To help us understand this is the Uncanny Valley Theory: described in 1970 by the Japanese Masahiro Mori, engineer and roboticist, is making a comeback now, over fifty years later, when we are in fact about to cross it, this metaphorical valley.
 Or maybe even we’ve already gone through it.

 Amazon Prime